timhyc19/Pixel-Run/README.md

 # Pixelated-Shooter-Game
- -A recreation of a 2-D pixelated shooter game, using the pygame environment.
+ A recreation of a 2-D pixelated shooter game, using the pygame environment.